Thinker profile

 2023

-The interview that broke Shulman into wider public awareness.
-Covers how the intelligence explosion happens before AGI, the fastest path to billions of robots, hardware fab constraints, and a step-by-step account of how AGI might attempt world takeover.
+Long-form public interview covering how the intelligence explosion could happen before AGI, the fastest path to billions of robots, hardware fab constraints, and a step-by-step account of how AGI might attempt world takeover.

 Dwarkesh Podcast · June 14, 2023 · ~2h 44m